The Golden Rules of Raw Feeding

 It is important to feed your dog the right amount.
 Like humans, feeding too little will mean that they are not getting what they need and feeding too much will lead to them gaining weight.
 How much you feed them will depend on a number of factors:

-For information and guidelines on how much you should feed, please refer to our recommended feeding guidelines.
+For information and guidelines on how much you should feed, please refer to our raw food calculator and by-breed recommended feeding guidelines.

 What we mean by this is not to mix different types of food such as raw and kibble.
 If your dog is transitioning to raw you must not feed them other foods.
 DO NOT mix raw and kibble together in one meal even during transition.
 Once the dog is fully transitioned to raw, don’t give them any other type of processed dog food.
 It doesn’t add to the raw and is not a substitute should you forget to defrost their raw or if you run out.
 The digestive enzymes required to digest the two types of food are completely different and you could cause stomach upsets or worse..